3M

 Common 3M products that contained asbestos include caulking materials and adhesives.
 The company no longer uses asbestos in any of its products.

 If you or a family member worked for 3M, talk to your doctor about the possibility of asbestos exposure.
-An asbestos attorney can help you take legal action and seek compensation.
+If you used any of their products that contained asbestos, you are also at risk for illness.

 Additional Resources and Help for Asbestos Victims